 Anyone who uses the internet is no stranger to the ‘http://’ or ‘https://’ markers that precede most web addresses.
-Maybe you’ve heard that you should reveal your credit card details only to sites which have HTTPS in the URL.
+Maybe you’ve heard that you should reveal your credit card details only to sites with HTTPS in the URL.
 You’re not wrong, but let’s get down to the bottom of this.

 HTTP vs HTTPS

-In case there are images, videos, or links, your browser generates new HTTP requests for each of them.
+If there are images, videos, or links, your browser generates new HTTP requests for each of them.

 Error 404, a message that most internet users are familiar with, is generated when the HTTP request does not return a page from the server.
 This is usually because the page has been deleted.

 Even ads that pop up all over the page are a direct result of using a non-HTTPS site.
-Such ads are not from the webpage, they’re more often than not injected along the way.
+Such ads are not from the webpage.
+They’re more often than not injected along the way.
 Hackers often serve malware in this manner.

 Not only does an SSL certificate ensure privacy, but also provides website integrity.